Iowa 18 and Up Sports Betting Sites

 Iowa is no stranger to gambling so it’s no surprise that the Hawkeye State would take a keen interest in legalizing sports betting inside state lines after the Supreme Court overturned the federal law that had previously banned states from crafting legislation.

-However, if you live in Iowa or are just visiting the state — and you are at least 18 years old — then you can legally bet money on sports by wagering at the 18+ online sportsbooks found below.
-We also cover the current outlook of sports betting bills and laws in the state and provide an overview of the minimum gambling age requirements in Iowa.
+However, if you live in Iowa or are just visiting the state — and you are at least 18 years old — then you can legally bet money on sports by wagering at the 18+ online sportsbooks found below that are located outside of the country in a licensed jurisdiction.
+Read on as we cover the current outlook of sports betting in Iowa and provide an overview of the minimum gambling age requirements across each venue.

 |Bovada||50% Up To $250||4.7/5||Visit Site|